 A new downtown shopping center, Mizner Park, was completed over the site of the older Boca Raton Mall.
 Featuring a landscaped central park between two cobblestone roads (collectively called Plaza Real) with stores only on the outside of the roads, Mizner Park resembles a Mediterranean suburban "town center" with a more contemporary look.
 It features many restaurants and it has since become a cultural center for the city.
 This affluent city is warm in the winter, has a decidedly upscale town center with world class shopping, and has a rich array of choices for retirement living.
 The city has many public beaches and parks.
 Photo of Mizner Park courtesy of Wikipedia and Elfguy.

 Watch this short Youtube video presented by Delray DDA

 Where to Retire in Boca Raton and Home Prices

 Retirees who want to live near the water – either the beach or the intercoastal - will love living in Boca Raton.
 Or you can choose to live in one of the many gated communities in the town or surrounding area.
 Boca Raton offers apartments near the ocean as well as single family homes.
-The median home value in early 2018 was $331,600 according to Zillow.
+The median home value in late 2018 was $338,400 according to Zillow.
 However, there are still many properties near the ocean selling for much more.

 What is Special about Boca Raton